095-Vignesh/milknook-static/README.md

 # milknook
 # Milk Product Static Website

 This repository contains the source code and assets for a static website dedicated to milk products.
 The website is built using HTML, CSS, and JavaScript.
-Additionally, it is hosted on an Azure virtual machine running Windows.
-DNS services are configured for domain mapping, and monitoring services are set up to ensure the website's performance and availability.
+Additionally, it is hosted on an Azure webapp and monitoring services are set up to ensure the website's performance and availability.

 ## Table of Contents
 - [Features](#features)